Feyerabend/vm/vm5/README.md

 of a mark-and-sweep garbage collector.
 It manages a heap of `Object` instances, performs garbage collection when necessary, and provides utility functions to create and list objects.
-This approach can be extended and adapted for various applications in a virtual machine.

 ### memory management considerations in C